 When you try to update your QuickBooks Desktop software, at times you encounter this error called QuickBooks subscription has lapsed.
 Such an error can stop you from using your QuickBooks account further and can be really frustrating.
 As you know, QB subscription is renewed automatically every month or year depending on what package you have chosen.
-You get the bill emailed to you after every successful renewal and there’s no stopping in between of your important work.
-However, you can still get “Your QuickBooks subscription has lapsed” error sometimes, mostly when your billing information is no more valid or transaction can’t be processed due to any other reason.
-For immediate solution, you can contact QuickBooks Help Number anytime.
+You get the bill emailed to you after every successful renewal and there’s no stopping in between your important work.
+However, you can still get a “Your QuickBooks subscription has lapsed” error sometimes, mostly when your billing information is no more valid or transactions can’t be processed due to any other reason.
+For an immediate solution, you can contact QuickBooks Help Number anytime.

 Reasons Why Your QuickBooks Subscription has Lapsed

-When you get “It seems like your QuickBooks subscription has lapsed” error, it might be due to the below-mentioned reasons.
+When you get the “It seems like your QuickBooks subscription has lapsed” error, it might be due to the below-mentioned reasons.
 To resolve the error, you must first understand the cause behind it only then you can do it quickly and easily.